code-chandan/MechaGrip/journal.md

 ---

 ### July 14th The Elbow Bends (Finally)
+bruh the elbow link was beefing w the shoulder HARD , fusion was throwing errors like it had some long lost beef w me

-The elbow link just kept beefing with the shoulder constant clipping drama.
-So I went full engineer, redesigned the range stop, swapped out the bearing seat, and now it finally looks like a real mech arm.
+snapped and went full nerd mode, redesigned the range stop, swapped the bearing seat, cleaned up the jank. now it actually looks like a mech arm and not a busted door hinge lol

-Time sacrificed: 2 hours.
-Worth it for the smooth joints.
+took like 2 hrs but ngl… totally worth. joints smooth af now

 ---

 ### July 15th Shoulder Day
-Had to buff up the shoulder.
+had to buff up the shoulder in fusion lol, it was lookin way too skinny and kept makin the whole model feel weak messed with the sketch like 4 times tryna get the thickness right without making it look goofy

+ended up adding some extra material around the joint + tweaked the profile a bit. now it actually looks like it can handle life. fusion was lagging half the time but i made it out

 Time sunk: 3 hours, but at least the shoulder’s built like a tank now.